quire-io/guide/_docs/tasklist-13-move-tasks.md

 **Tip:** To quickly transfer tasks to another project, hold down the <kbd>ALT</kbd> key and drag the tasks to the project name at the sidebar.
 {: .notice--info}

+Another quick way to transfer a task is by hitting <kbd>></kbd> on the keyboard when the task(s) is selected and use the arrow key to choose which project you want to transfer the task to.

 ## Merge a task